Massolari/reddit_to_telegram/README.md

 # Reddit to Telegram

-This is a script that will send hot posts from a subreddit to a Telegram channel.
+This is a script that will send hot/new/top/rising posts from a subreddit to a Telegram channel.

 ## Usage